 "But you'll be late for school then!"
 Akane argued, frowning at the red-head.
 "If you're not wanting to start the school day as a girl, or reveal it to our classmates, all we need is hot water right?"
 Getting a small nod as an answer, the midnight-haired girl moved to a small clinic that was along side the road they had turned down.

 What a way to start a day...
 Ranma thought bitterly, kicking at a loose stone on the ground in her annoyance.
 Not even half an hour out of the house and she'd already been transformed.
-What's more, she felt a little sick now, like she was about to get a headache.
+What's more, she felt a little sick now, like she was about to get a headache or had gone the entire day without eating.
 She was wondering what else was going to happen that day when she felt the cold, bony fingers grip onto her shoulder which, in turn, belonged to a skeleton.
 "Oh, Pardon me!" said a man Ranma only just now noticed holding the skeleton, a bit after she had jumped out of her shoes and up against the brick wall that surrounded the clinic.
 "Ah, there's nothing to worry about, this is just my skeleton, Betty."

 Ranma could only gape for a moment, unsure of what even to think.
 She was saved having to do so, though, by Akane returning with a kettle full of hot water.
 "Ranma, I have your...
 Oh!
 Doctor!" the midnight-haired girl gasped, interrupting herself in mid sentence.
 Ranma blinked, sliding down from her perch as she watched the youngest Tendo blush and bow to the skeleton man, absentmindedly handing the martial artist the kettle.